-Though this model comes with lots of appealing benefits, it still poses a concern because of extreme dependence on internal processes which may decelerate the development cycle.
-In addition to that, augmented staff may need industry compatible internal training which may raise the cost and time duration of the project.
+Though this staff augmentation model comes with more benefits, it still poses a concern because of extreme dependence on internal processes which may decelerate the development cycle.
+In addition to that, augmented staff may need industry-compatible internal training which may raise the cost and time duration of the project.
 If in case you do not want to consume your management resources into augmenting staff then this model is not suitable for your business.

 It is important to remember that outsourcing is a partnership, so the objectives should be clearly defined based on the requirements and budget.
 The choice of any of these outsourcing pricing models depends on the estimated budget and market trends as well.